Healthy cooking using fresh garden ingredients, whole foods, alternative grains. Beyond gluten-free.

 The Canadian Food Experience Project (October) The Canadian Food Experience Project began June 7, 2013.
 As we, the participants, share our collective stories across the vastness of our Canadian landscape through our regional food experiences, we hope to bring global clarity to … Continue reading

 The Canadian Food Experience Project (September) Use your Evans cherries or other sour cherries to make luscious brandied cherries – perfect for gifting to hosts or friends at Christmas time, or for a grown-up treat all year round.
-The Canadian … Continue reading
+(Skip to … Continue reading